-Having spent his increasingly volatile teenage years in a series of awful/awesome indie guitar bands; making music fell away in early his 20s, as Toby struggled with his childhood dream of becoming a filmmaker.
-He finally recognized defeat in his late 20s.
-The intervening years passed sleepwalking through the motions of life; Toby becoming evermore socially isolated, as he wrestled with his, as yet undiagnosed, mental health problems.
-By his mid-30s he felt trapped in a maze, each turn leading to thoughts of suicide.
+Having spent his increasingly volatile teenage years in a series of awful/awesome indie guitar bands; music-making fell away in his early 20s, as Tobi struggled with his childhood dream of becoming a filmmaker.
+He became evermore socially isolated, as he wrestled with his, as yet undiagnosed, mental health problems.
+By his mid-30s, Tobi felt trapped in a maze, each turn leading to thoughts of suicide.

 A last roll-of-the-dice appointment with a Psychiatrist led to regular therapy sessions and, within the year, medication.
 As the depression began to lift, Tobi found himself flooded with years of repressed emotions; he set up a rudimentary home recording studio, the slow grind of his recovery and music-making evolving together

 “I’m touched by his willingness to expose himself to the world through his music, and I hope this album will speak to others who’ve experienced similar mental health struggles…” [Eclectic Music Blog]

 Friday 7th October, Tobi released his debut album, ‘We Need Light in the Dark’ [Bostin Radio's Album of the Month - Nov 2022].
 A seven-track “funk monster” [Up To Hear Music Blog] of driving Giorgio-esque synth-bass grooves, Daft Punk-cool vocoders and recycled voices, framed by cinematic production & arrangement; drawing comparisons to The Chemical Brothers, Erasure, and Grimes.

 "I wanted to make an album that gave people hope; an album that said, the worse things get, the more we need to find the wonder in life.
 In these difficult times, optimism isn’t naive, it’s imperative to our survival.”